Petitions

 Petitions should be accompanied by the details of the petition organiser.
 This is the person we will contact to explain how we will respond to the petition.

-When we receive your petition we will contact you within 5 working days to let you know what the next steps will be.
+When we receive your petition we will contact you within five working days to let you know what the next steps will be.

 Everyone who signs the petition must provide a full name, address and postcode for their signature to count.

-If you sign an e-petition, only your name will be listed on our e-petitions page.
+If you sign an e-petition, only your name will be listed on our e-petitions pages.

 What should the petition contain?

-Petitions should include a clear statement about what action you want the County Council to take.
-The petition should refer to something which the County Council has responsibility for, e.g. local libraries, services for young people or road safety.
+Petitions should include a clear statement about what action you want the county council to take.
+The petition should refer to something which the county council has responsibility for, for example, local libraries, services for young people or road safety.

 How many people need to sign the petition?

-For the County Council to respond to your petition, you must have at least 20 signatories, of people who live, work or study in Warwickshire.
+For the county council to respond to your petition, you must have at least 50 signatures of people who live, work or study in Warwickshire.
+If you receive 1000 signatures you may present your petition to a council meeting.